SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/Python/md-docs/python.md

 opentelemetry-bootstrap --action=install
 ```

 Step 3.
-To run your application and send data to collector in same VM:
+To run your application and send data to collector in same VM

 ```bash
 OTEL_RESOURCE_ATTRIBUTES=service.name=<service_name> \